SuperShinyEyes/cs-cheatsheet/subjects/deep_learning/rnn.rst

 Vanishing & exploding gradient problem
 ======================================
+If a computatinal graph is deep and a shared parameters are repeatedly multiplied, as in RNN, there may be either a vanishing or exploding gradient problem.
 Here's a simple recurrence without input or activation function:

 .. math::
   h^{(t)} = W^T h^{(t-1)}